A success timeline featuring the most significant achievements of David Ortiz.

 In 2007, David Ortiz won another World Series championship with the Boston Red Sox.

-In the 2007 postseason, David Ortiz continued his clutch hitting, batting .714 against the Los Angeles Angels of Anaheim in the Division Series with two home runs.
-Ortiz hit .333 in the 2007 World Series, with 4 RBI, and Boston swept the Colorado Rockies to win their second World Series Championship in four years.
+In the 2007 postseason, David Ortiz batted .714 against the Los Angeles Angels of Anaheim in the Division Series, with two home runs.
+He then hit .333 in the 2007 World Series, contributing to the Red Sox's victory over the Colorado Rockies.

-In 2009, David Ortiz struggled early in the season but broke out in June.
-On July 9, 2009, he hit his 300th career home run.
-On September 17, 2009, Ortiz hit his 270th career home run as a DH, breaking the all-time record held by Frank Thomas.
+David Ortiz broke out of an early slump in June 2009 and hit his 300th career home run on July 9th.
+On September 17th, Ortiz hit his 270th career home run as a DH, breaking the all-time record.

-In 2010, David Ortiz started slowly but returned to All-Star form, finishing with .270, 32 home runs and 102 RBI.
-At the 2010 All-Star Game, Ortiz won the Home Run Derby contest.
+David Ortiz had a slow start in 2010 but rebounded to finish the year with 32 home runs and 102 RBI.
+At the All-Star Game in 2010, Ortiz won the Home Run Derby contest.

-In 2015, David Ortiz had 37 home runs and 108 RBIs, with a .273 batting average.
-He also finished in the top 10 in the American League in both home runs and RBIs for the eighth time in his career.
+In 2015, Ortiz achieved 37 home runs and 108 RBI while batting .273, securing his place in the top 10 in the AL for both home runs and RBIs for the eighth occasion in his career.

-In 2016, David Ortiz won his second Hank Aaron Award as the outstanding offensive player in the AL and was named the Esurance MLB/This Year in Baseball Award winner for Best Hitter, his third time.
-Ortiz also placed sixth in voting for 2016 AL MVP.
+In 2016, David Ortiz won his second Hank Aaron Award and was named the Esurance MLB/This Year in Baseball Award winner for Best Hitter.

-On October 2, 2016, during a pregame ceremony at Fenway Park, the Red Sox announced that David Ortiz's uniform number 34 would be retired during the 2017 season.
-Additionally, Massachusetts Governor Charlie Baker announced that the bridge that carries Brookline Avenue over the Massachusetts Turnpike would be dedicated in honor of Ortiz.
+In 2017, during a pregame ceremony at Fenway Park on October 2, the Red Sox announced that David Ortiz's uniform number 34 would be retired.
+Additionally, Massachusetts Governor Charlie Baker announced that the bridge carrying Brookline Avenue over the Massachusetts Turnpike would be dedicated in honor of Ortiz.

 On November 22, 2021, David Ortiz was included on the 2022 ballot for the National Baseball Hall of Fame.